OldNGreyBMR/direct_bank_deposit/AUS/includes/README_AUS.md

  -----------------------------------------
  v1.5.8 2024-02-02
- removed reference to Cheques and Money Orders. and Swift codes
+ removed reference to Cheques and Money Orders. and Swift codes does not have language files for Zen Cart v1.5.7 and earlier

  Updated from:
  Direct Bank Deposit v 1.5.3 for Zen Cart 1.3.8a - v 1.5.4